Haber process: Catalyst poisons

-Catalyst poisons lower the activity of the catalyst.
-They are usually impurities in the synthesis gas (a raw material).
-Concerning gaseous catalyst poisons, a distinction should be made between permanent poisons causing an irreversible loss of catalytic activity and temporary poisons which lower the activity while present in the synthesis gas.
-Sulfur compounds, phosphorus compounds, arsenic compounds, and chlorine compounds are permanent catalyst poisons.
-Oxygenic compounds like water, carbon monoxide, carbon dioxide, and oxygen are temporary catalyst poisons.
+Catalyst poisons lower catalyst activity.
+They are usually impurities in the synthesis gas.
+Permanent poisons cause irreversible loss of catalytic activity, while temporary poisons lower the activity while present.
+Sulfur compounds, phosphorus compounds, arsenic compounds, and chlorine compounds are permanent poisons.
+Oxygenic compounds like water, carbon monoxide, carbon dioxide, and oxygen are temporary poisons.

-Although chemically inert components of the synthesis gas mixture such as noble gases or methane are not catalyst poisons in the strict sense, they accumulate through the recycling of the process gases and thus lower the partial pressure of the reactants, which in turn has a negative effect on the conversion.
+Although chemically inert components of the synthesis gas mixture such as noble gases or methane are not strictly poisons, they accumulate through the recycling of the process gases and thus lower the partial pressure of the reactants, which in turn slows conversion.